Showing posts with label Arts and Culture. Show all posts

 Red lanterns in Chinatown Mall to welcome the new year

 In a traditional Chinese family, 'angpao' is given to the unmarried and usually children.
 The little kids fall in line and patiently wait for their turn to receive 'angpao' from the elderly or their grandparents.
-They are expected to greet the happy new year in Chinese as they receive it, but they are not supposed to open the red envelope until they run away from the giver.
+They are expected to greet the Happy New Year in Chinese as they receive it, but they are not supposed to open the red envelope until they run away from the giver.

 Giant red lanterns are legendary Chinese handicraft that symbolizes good luck.

 The Chinese people love to preserve their heritage, and they significantly influence culture, food, social norms, and beliefs.
 In the Philippines, people are familiar with 'Feng Shui," and this is attributed to good luck, happiness, and prosperity in businesses and houses.
 There is also the 'horoscope' where people consult their luck or destiny on a particular day, month, or year depending on the zodiac sign and animal sign you were born.
-Also, Filipinos have been fond of eating noodles and soups brought by the Chinese since long ago.
+Also, Filipinos have been fond of eating noodles and soups brought by the Chinese for a long time.

 © 2013 Del Cusay